 Call of Duty: Ghosts features a wide range of new and old game modes to engage players in a variety of objective-based and straight battles.
 This allows players to play their games according to their preferences and play styles.

 I will be covering all the game modes that the game has to offer and break down various aspects of each of them along with a few helpful tips to make you better.

 Call of Duty: Ghosts Multiplayer Modes Tips and Strategy

 “Every man for himself;” is what defines FFA.
 Your primary goal in FFA is to score as many kills as possible.
 Since the spawn system of FFA is completely random and very hard to comprehend at times, you may suffer from a couple of deaths but that will get better eventually.

 One of the most viable ways of winning a FFA match is to stick to a certain area and move about the same area; taking out enemies.
 Have a Motion Sensor lying around to get notified of enemy approach.

-In this way, you will be able to get your Killstreaks faster that come in very handy.
+In this way, you will be able to get your Killstreaks faster which comes in very handy.

-Other than that, you can roam along the edges of the map while keeping an eye in the center.
-However, you should avoid going towards the center of the map lest you will get flanked.
+Other than that, you can roam along the edges of the map while keeping an eye on the center.
+However, you should avoid going toward the center of the map lest you will get flanked.
 Running with Incog, Guard Dog, and a silenced weapon is highly recommended.